 Risotto also has a reputation for being fussy and time-consuming.
-It's true that once you start cooking, it does require a fair amount of attention, but it doesn't take more than a 30 minutes to make.
+It's true that once you start cooking, it does require a fair amount of attention, but it doesn't take more than 30 minutes to make.
 In fact, true Italian cooks will tell you that risotto should take no more than 18 to 19 minutes from start to finish.
 One of our chefs in culinary school made us time him, and sure enough, his risotto was done in exactly 18 1/2 minutes every single time!

-How To Make Risotto
+How To Make Risotto at Home

 Serves 4 to 6